Shock therapy to spur wave of mergers among Italy's 'popolari' banks

 "We are talking to the cooperative bank world that has the same problems as us," Banco Popolare Chairman Carlo Fratta Pasini told shareholders.

-"We're not looking to take over anyone, there are no predators and preys, we're just trying to find out whether there are travelling companions."
+"We're not looking to take over anyone, there are no predators and preys, we're just trying to find out whether there are traveling companions."

 Critics of the "one-head, one-vote" rule say it, together with ownership restrictions and limits on proxy voting, have distorted governance at the banks by allowing minority shareholders to block unwanted change.